CORRECTED-UPDATE 5-Oil rises as investors buy into U.S. crude

 By Amanda Cooper

-LONDON, June 12 Oil rose on Monday after futures traders increased their bets on a renewed price upswing even though rising U.S. drilling helped keep physical markets bloated.
+LONDON, June 12 (Reuters) - Oil rose on Monday after futures traders increased their bets on a renewed price upswing even though rising U.S. drilling helped keep physical markets bloated.

 Brent crude futures were up by 63 cents at $48.78 a barrel by 1405 GMT, having hit a session high of $49.15.
 U.S. West Texas Intermediate (WTI) crude futures rose 61 cents to $46.44, having peaked at $46.69.